rhysd/heredocument/README.md

 - **tabSize** : The number of whitespaces for 1 tab character (`\t`).
 Default is `8`.
 - **inputNewline** : The newline character to split the string into lines.
 Default value is `\n`.
 - **outputNewline** : The newline character used in output string.
 If not specified, value of `inputNewline` is used.
 Default value is `\n`.

-By using the options, you can cusomize the behavior of `heredoc` tag.

 For example, below `oneline` tag replaces all newlines in input hence it can create single line string from multiline template string.